dunsinagb/PanelDataAnalysis/README.md

-This repository contains code for an Applied Econometrics class project, which titled: The Effects of Public Capital Expenditure on State Productivity: A Panel Data Analysis.
-Data Cleaning was done with R and Data Analysis with STATA.
+This repository contains code for an Applied Econometrics class project titled: **The Effects of Public Capital Expenditure on State Productivity: A Panel Data Analysis.** Data Cleaning was done with R and Data Analysis with STATA.

 ## The-Effects-of-Public-Capital-Expenditure-on-State-Productivity-A-Panel-Data-Analysis